The Crucible: Act One

-The opening narration explains the context of Salem, Massachusetts, and the Puritan colonists of the Province of Massachusetts Bay, which the narrator depicts as an isolated theocracy in constant conflict with Native Americans.
-The narrator speculates that the lack of civil liberties, isolation from civilization, and lack of stability in Massachusetts caused latent internal tensions which would contribute to the events depicted in the play.

-The remainder of Act One is set in the attic of local preacher Samuel Parris.
-His ten-year-old daughter, Betty Parris, lies motionless.
-The previous evening, Reverend Parris discovered Betty, some other girls, and his Barbadian slave, Tituba, dancing naked in the forest and engaged in some sort of pagan ritual.
-The village is rife with rumors of witchcraft and a crowd gathers outside Rev. Parris' house.
+The opening narration explains the setting of Salem, Massachusetts, and discusses the Puritan colonists of the Province of Massachusetts Bay, which the narrator depicts as an isolated theocracy in constant conflict with Native Americans.
+The scene then shifts to the attic of local preacher Samuel Parris whose daughter, Betty Parris, lies motionless.
+The previous evening, Parris discovered Betty, some other girls, and his slave Tituba, dancing naked in the forest.

+The village becomes rife with rumors of witchcraft.
 Parris becomes concerned that the event will cause him to be removed from his position as the town's preacher.
-He questions the girls' apparent ringleader, his niece Abigail Williams, whom Parris has been forced to adopt after her parents were brutally killed in King Philip's War.
+He questions his niece Abigail Williams, whom Parris has been forced to adopt after her parents died during King Philip's War.
 Abigail denies they were engaged in witchcraft, claiming that they had been dancing.
 Afterwards, the wealthy and influential Thomas Putnam and his wife Ann arrive.
-At the Putnams' urging, Parris reluctantly reveals that he has invited Reverend John Hale, an expert in witchcraft and demonology, to investigate and leaves to address the crowd.

-The other girls involved in the incident join Abigail and a briefly roused Betty, who attempts to jump out of the window.
-Abigail coerces and threatens the others to "stick to their story" of merely dancing in the woods.
+At the Putnams' urging, Parris reluctantly reveals that he has invited John Hale to investigate.
+The other girls involved in the incident join Abigail and Betty, who attempts to jump out of the window.
+Abigail coerces the others to "stick to their story" of merely dancing in the woods.
 The other girls are frightened of the truth being revealed (in actuality, they tried to conjure a curse against Elizabeth Proctor) and being labelled witches, so they go along with Abigail.
 Betty then faints back into unconsciousness.

 John Proctor, a local farmer and husband of Elizabeth, enters.
 He sends the other girls out (including Mary Warren, his family's maid) and confronts Abigail, who tells him that she and the girls were not performing witchcraft.
 It is revealed that Abigail once worked as a servant for the Proctors, and that she and John had an affair, for which she was fired.
 Abigail still harbors feelings for John and believes they are reciprocated, but John denies this.
 Abigail angrily mocks John for denying his true feelings for her.
-As they argue, a psalm is sung in the room downstairs.
-Betty bolts upright and begins screaming.
+Meanwhile, Betty bolts upright and begins screaming.
+Parris runs back into the bedroom and various villagers arrive.
+Abigail, standing quietly in a corner, witnesses them bickering over witchcraft, Betty's health, and Parris' pay as minister.